Australian Masters Games - Team RSL

 The opening day delivered immediate success for Team RSL.

-• Damian won bronze in the shot put and gold in the javelin in his age group.
+Damian won bronze in the shot put and gold in the javelin in his age group.

-• Kerri kicked off her demanding schedule of Dragon Boat racing, giving her all across a full day on the water.
+Kerri kicked off her demanding schedule of Dragon Boat racing, giving her all across a full day on the water.

-Athletes were then transported to the Australian Masters Games Opening Event to get to know each other before the big week ahead.
+In the afternoon, Team RSL was officially welcomed by RSL National President Peter Tinley at the RSL National Office.
+Athletes were then transported to the Australian Masters Games Opening Ceremony Event to get to know each other before the big week ahead.

-19 October - Day 2 of competition
+19 October - Day 2

 Momentum continued into Day 2.

-• Damian was back in action, competing in the discus.
+Damian was back in action, competing in the discus.
 He came fourth overall.
 He is supported proudly by the Geelong RSL Sub-Branch.

-• Kerri powered through another day of Dragon Boat racing, showing endurance and grit.
+Kerri powered through another day of Dragon Boat racing, showing endurance and grit.

 “The ongoing support from RSL and competitors has been fantastic for my return to competition.
 I have found these games competitive but very friendly, and the camaraderie in the competition tent fabulous.
 A little tentative entering four events, but this has given me the confidence to continue competing and change my life to a more active one.
 For other Veterans, it is never too late, irrespective of physical or mental injuries, to get active.”

-21 October - Day 4 – Smooth Sailing on the Lake
+21 October - Day 4

 With a lighter schedule on Day 4, all focus turned to Sailing.

-22 October - Day 5 - Firepower and Fierce Winds
+22 October - Day 5

-• On the greens, Wayne and Phil lined up for the Lawn Bowls pairs Final, maintaining the strong form they've shown all week.
-A heavy downpour delayed play briefly, and fierce winds continued throughout the match.
-Both players agreed it was the wettest they’ve ever bowled in — but with it being the last day of competition, the show had to go on.
-Their determination paid off, with the pair proudly claiming the silver medal.
+On the greens, Wayne and Phil lined up for the Lawn Bowls pairs Final, maintaining their strong form.
+A heavy downpour briefly delayed play, and high winds persisted throughout the match.
+Both players agreed it was the wettest conditions they’ve ever bowled in.
+Their grit and good humour paid off, with the pair proudly claiming the silver medal.

-• Out at the range, Dan Lucas was back in action, this time in clay target shooting.
+Out at the range, Dan was back in action, this time in clay target shooting.
 After 75 shots, Dan placed 6th in an extremely tight finish, a fantastic effort in his first Games, backed proudly by the RSL Wonthaggi Sub-Branch.

 “Competing in my first Australian Masters Games in Lawn Bowls has truly been an amazing experience.
 Every match was played in great spirits, filled with camaraderie and friendly competition.
 It was an honour to represent our RSL team, and winning the silver medal in the pairs event was an unforgettable highlight that made the entire journey even more rewarding.”